 7. Steel

-Stainless steel is versatile in cooking – can be used to do all kind of cooking.
+Stainless steel is versatile in cooking – can be used to do all kinds of cooking.
 Carbon steel pans need regular seasoning.

 Pros